ioBroker/ioBroker.socket-classes/README.md

 * callback *(function)*: `function (error, objects)`, where `objects` is an object like `{'system.adapter.admin.0': {...}, 'system.adapter.web.0': {...}}`

 ### <a name="subscribeobjects_a"></a>subscribeObjects(pattern, callback)
-Subscribe on object changes by pattern.
+Subscribe to object changes by pattern.
 The events will come as 'objectChange' events to the socket.
 * pattern *(string)*: pattern like 'system.adapter.*' or array of IDs like ['system.adapter.admin.0.memRss', 'system.adapter.admin.0.memHeapTotal']
 * callback *(function)*: `function (error)`

 ### <a name="unsubscribeobjects_a"></a>unsubscribeObjects(pattern, callback)
-Unsubscribe on object changes by pattern.
+Unsubscribe from object changes by pattern.
 * pattern *(string)*: pattern like 'system.adapter.*' or array of IDs like ['system.adapter.admin.0.memRss', 'system.adapter.admin.0.memHeapTotal']
 * callback *(function)*: `function (error)`